Should We Be Concerned About Drugs in the Water Supply?

 Some scientists stress that the research is extremely limited, and there are too many unknowns.
 They also express, however, that the documented health problems in wildlife are disconcerting.

 Laboratory research has found that small amounts of medication have affected human embryonic kidney cells, human blood cells and human breast cancer cells.
 The cancer cells proliferated too quickly; the kidney cells grew too slowly; and the blood cells showed biological activity associated with inflammation.

 We know that people don’t like to hear it, but test results can be misleading.
 Tests are naturally enough done with new filters and new filter media.
 The tests normally often don’t indicate how long that level of filtration will last when the filters are put to work over time.

 But the answer is yes.
-The filters we sell include FOAM ADVANTAGE kdf, which very effectively filters chemically-based contaminants, and granulated coconut carbon, which is particularly effective at filtering organic contaminants, which includes hormones.
+The wide-spectrum filters we sell include FOAM ADVANTAGE kdf, which very effectively filters chemically-based contaminants (including drugs), and granulated coconut carbon, which is particularly effective at filtering organic contaminants, which includes hormones.
 All the media in these filters is the best quality available.

 There are drugs in the water

 On the topic of drugs in the water, a reader sent in this response:

 “My beloved mother passed away in 2004 after a bout with cancer.
 During her sickness, she was taking various high-priced prescription drugs, including potent pain killers.